 Exhausted and feverish from mastitis.

 No one told me it takes time to learn. it’s not natural.

 No one told me that my nipples would crack and get sore that showering would hurt.

-No one told me that if I didn’t drain the milk properly, I could get an infection that would lead to so many complications.
+No one told me that if I didn’t drain my breasts properly, I could get an infection that would lead to so many complications.